BIOL275-MSUM/eda-CForEffort/README.md

 Figure 4.
 A map displaying the occurrence distributions of the seven equine species for the year 2020.
 The color gradient depicts density of occurrences by countries.
-Gray values have no occurrences.
+Gray countries have have no occurrences.

 ## Discussion

 Both the bar graph and the maps indicate an increase in occurrences between 2010 and 2020.
 The bar graph indicates more countries citing occurrences in 2020.
-The maps show evidence of greater and fewer occurrences between the year 2010 and 2020 depending on the country being observed.
+The maps provide a more specific visual on which countries and how many occurrences they cite for the years 2010 and 2020.

-In general, the trend appears to be positive for 2020, with more new countries citing occurrences than old countries not citing occurrences and more countries citing higher occurrences than in 2010.
+In general, the trend appears to be positive for 2020.
+While there is some variation with countries displaying higher or lower occurrences, overall more countries appear to display high occurrences rates.

 Statistically speaking, the average occurrence per country in 2010 was 7.70 with a standard deviation of 14.7 with a sample size of 23.
 In